 At our 2011 Annual Meeting, our shareholders approved our 2011 Stock Incentive Plan (the "2011 Plan").
-At our 2006 Annual Meeting, our shareholders approved our 2006 Stock Incentive Plan (the "2006 Plan").
-The purpose of each Plan was to further the growth and profitability of the Company by providing increased incentives and encourage share ownership on the part of key employees, officers, directors, consultants, and advisors who render services to the Company and any future parent or subsidiary of the Company.
-Each Plan permits the granting of stock options and restricted stock awards (collectively "Awards") to eligible participants.
+The purpose of the Plan was to further the growth and profitability of the Company by providing increased incentives and encouraging share ownership on the part of key employees, officers, directors, consultants, and advisors who render services to the Company and any future parent or subsidiary of the Company.
+The Plan permits the granting of stock options and restricted stock awards (collectively "Awards") to eligible participants.
 The maximum number of shares of common stock which may be issued pursuant to the 2011 Plan is 250,000 shares.
 If an Award expires or is cancelled without having been fully exercised or vested, the unvested or cancelled shares will be available again for grants of Awards.
-The 2006 Plan expired in 2016 and no additional stock options may be granted.
-Each Plan is administered by the Company's Stock Option and Compensation Committee (the "Committee").
+The Plan is administered by the Company's Stock Option and Compensation Committee (the "Committee").
 All the members of the Committee qualify as "non-employee directors" under Rule 16b-3 of the Securities Exchange Act of 1934 and as "outside directors" under Section 162(m) of the Internal Revenue Code (the "Code").
-Pursuant to each Plan, the Committee has the sole discretion to determine the employees, directors and consultants who may be granted Awards, the terms and conditions of such Awards and to construe and interpret the Plans.
+Pursuant to the 2011 Plan, the Committee has the sole discretion to determine the employees, directors and consultants who may be granted Awards, the terms, and conditions of such Awards and to construe and interpret the 2011 Plan.
 The Committee is also responsible for making adjustments in outstanding Awards, the shares available for Awards, and the numerical limitations for Awards to reflect any transaction such as a stock split or stock dividend.
 The Committee may delegate its authority to one or more directors or officers; provided, however, that the Committee may not delegate its authority and powers (a) with respect to any Section 16b-3 Persons, or (b) in any way which would jeopardize the Plan's qualifications under Section 162(n) of the Code or Rule 16b-3.
 The Board of Directors may amend or terminate either Plan at any time and for any reason.
 To the extent required under Rule 16b-3, material amendments to the Plans must be approved by the shareholders.

-Eligibility to participate in either Plan extends to management, key employees, directors, and consultants of the Company.
+Eligibility to participate in the 2011 Plan extends to management, key employees, directors, and consultants of the Company.
 The estimated number of eligible participants is approximately thirty persons.
-The actual number of individuals who may receive options of restrictive stock awards under the Plans cannot be determined because eligibility for participation is at the discretion of the Committee.
+The actual number of individuals who may receive options of restrictive stock awards under the 2011 Plan cannot be determined because eligibility for participation is at the discretion of the Committee.
+The 2011 Plan expired in 2021, and no additional stock options may be granted but some options granted prior to expiration remain eligible for exercise.
+As of April 28, 2025, there were 5,945 stock options outstanding from the Plan which expire in May 2028.